 Currently there are HOME funds planned for the Project.
-It is estimated that the Project will have approximately (20) HOME restricted units.
+It is estimated that the Project will have approximately (25) HOME restricted units.
 The Housing Commission reserves the right to adjust the amount of HOME units as deemed necessary.

 - a.
 HOME program regulations will be applicable. - b.
-HOME funds may not be used to fund any of the following: - i) Any reserves are not eligible for HOME funds (including but not limited to operating reserves). - ii) Offsite improvements are not eligible for funding with HOME funds. - iii) Furnishings costs are not eligible for funding with HOME funds. - iv) Commercial space improvements are not eligible for funding with HOME funds. - c.
+HOME funds may not be used to fund any of the following: - i) Any reserves are not eligible for HOME funds (including but not limited to operating reserves). - ii) Offsite improvements are not eligible for funding with HOME funds. - iii) Furnishings costs are not eligible for funding with HOME funds. - iv) Commercial space improvements are not eligible for funding with HOME funds.

+- c.
 The HOME IDIS funding system requires at least one HOME draw in a 12 month period and at least of small portion of the HOME funds must remain in the IDIS system until the Project is ready for occupancy. - 24.
 Insurance Borrower shall at all times during the term of the loan maintain General Liability and Property Insurance (fire and extended coverage), workers compensation, builder's completed value risk insurance against "all risks of physical loss" (during construction) and, if required by the Housing Commission, floor and earthquake insurance, in forms acceptable to the Housing Commission and approved by the Housing Commission's General Counsel.
 The San Diego Housing Commission, the Housing Authority of the City of San Diego, and the City of San Diego shall be listed as an additional insureds: for General Liability Insurance, for Property Insurance, and in the General Contractor's Insurance policy.
 The San Diego Housing Commission shall be endorsed as a loss payee of the private insurance policies.
-Evidence of borrower's insurance coverage shall be provided to the Housing Commission prior to close of escrow.

-- 25. Loan Disbursement Schedule Upon submittal and approval of eligible costs, the Housing Commission Loan (up to \$5.350.000) will be disbursed as follows: - Up to 75 percent (\$4,012,500) at escrow closing. - Up to 15 percent (\$802,500) to be distributed at 50 percent construction completion, - Up to 5 percent (\$267,500) to be withheld until the issuance of a Certificate of Occupancy and all unconditional lien releases are forwarded to the Housing Commission. - Up to 5 percent (\$267,500) upon conversion to permanent financing. - a.
+Evidence of borrower's insurance coverage shall be provided to the Housing Commission prior to close of escrow. - 25.
+Loan Disbursement Schedule Upon submittal and approval of eligible costs, the Housing Commission Loan (up to \$6.150.000) will be disbursed as follows: - Up to 75 percent (\$4,612,500) at escrow closing. - Up to 15 percent (\$922,500) to be distributed at 50 percent construction completion, - Up to 5 percent (\$307,500) to be withheld until the issuance of a Certificate of Occupancy and all unconditional lien releases are forwarded to the Housing Commission. - Up to 5 percent (\$307,500) upon conversion to permanent financing. - a.
 The Housing Commission's President and Chief Executive Officer, or his designee, is authorized to modify the Housing Commission Loan disbursement schedule in their sole reasonable discretion. - b.
 A portion of the HOME program funds must be withheld until issuance of a Certificate of Occupancy and all unconditional lien releases are forwarded to the Housing Commission. - c.
 Loan proceeds are disbursed for work completed upon Housing Commission approval of payment requests in a form approved by the Housing Commission.
 Verifiable documentation of expenses must be submitted with all payment requests. - 26.
 Loan Payments Annual hard payments will not be required.
 Annual residual receipts payments at 50 percent of cash flow is required. - a.
-Starting at the end of the first year after Project completion, the Housing Commission will split its share of residual cash flow with Housing Commission-approved public lender's loans, in proportion to their respective loan amounts.
-Residual payments will begin on May 1, in the year immediately following the calendar year in which construction is completed. - b.
+Starting at the end of the first year after Project completion, the Housing b.
 The Housing Commission defines residual receipts as the net cash flow of the development after specified expenses and other debt service are paid.